WHAT’S IN THIS REVIEW?

 - Make sure that the VPN provider has an air-tight and strict “no-logs” policy.
 “No-logs” means nothing is collected, and the VPN provider could not be forced to disclose records it does not have

-Essentially, the policy claims that “IPVanish does not collect, monitor, or log any traffic or use of its Virtual Private Network service on any platform.”
-The only non-personal data collected, according to IPVanish, is system information to improve the operation of their site—page requests, browser types, the user’s operating system, bounce rate, average time spent on the site.
+Essentially, the policy states that “IPVanish does not collect, monitor, or log any traffic or use of its Virtual Private Network service on any platform.”
+The only non-personal data collected, according to IPVanish, is system information to improve the operation of their site—page requests, browser types, the user’s operating system, bounce rate, and average time spent on the site.

 To start, I ran a speed test without connecting to a VPN server to see my baseline speeds.
 I averaged around 381 Mbps download speed and 23 Mbps upload speed.